-To assist in the review and preparation of this plan, a working group made up of mandated Regional Management Committee (Ngā whare o Te Nehenehenui) representatives was established.
-The working group members represented Te Whare ki Ngā Tai o Kāwhia, Te Whare ki Mōkau, Te Whare ki Hauāuru-ki-uta, Te Whare ki Te Tokanganui-a-noho and representatives from Te Hau Kāinga o Pureora.
-It is important to acknowledge that this group has played a crucial role in facilitating relationships and understanding between Waitomo District Council and mana whenua, particularly in respect of ensuring that this plan acknowledged the kaupapa Māori framework.
+To assist in the review and preparation of this plan, a working group made up of mandated Regional Management Committee representatives was established.
+This group has played a crucial role in facilitating relationships and understanding between Waitomo District Council and mana whenua in respect of ensuring that this plan acknowledged the kaupapa Māori framework.
 The group also ensured that mana whenua values, including exercising kaitiakitanga and rangatiratanga within the rohe, were appropriately incorporated into the plan's provisions.